LevelUpJava/DesignPatterns/FactoryPattern.md

 - Loose coupling
 - Centralized creation logic
-- Easy to manage, test, and modify
+- Easy to maintain and extend
-- Works well with dependency injection
+- Interface-based design
-- Encourages interface-based design
+- Works with dependency injection
 ---

 ## 3. 🔍 Which SOLID Principles Are Used?